BrandonHoeft/Doing-Bayesian-Data-Analysis/Ch7_Problems.md

 pTheta <- ((cos(4 * pi * theta) + 1)**2 / 1.5)
 ```

 Also, feed an empty vector for the data, so the Metropolis Algorithm just exploreshe prior distribution.
+We'll use a proposal distribution sd = 0.2.
 The histogram of the trajectory of the prior as simulated below looks very to the density plot created in section 7.3B mathematically (ignore the 95% HDI, which assumes a unimodal distribution).
 What we can conclude from this is that the Metropolis Algorithm is capable of sampling representatively from multimodal distributions.

 ``` r
 source("/Users/bhoeft/Desktop/temp/DBDA Programs/BernMetrop_7_3C.R")